What is Loss of Consortium?

 In a personal injury lawsuit, a loss of consortium claim allows the non-injured spouse (plaintiff) to recover non-economic damages which are referred to as “subjective compensation” for the deprivation of marital benefits they previously enjoyed.
 Subjective compensation may also include mental anguish, inconvenience, emotional distress, ruined social life, and injury to reputation and humiliation.

-Loss of Consortium Factors
+How to Calculate Loss of Consortium Damages

 For a civil court jury to determine the losses a spouse has actually incurred, they must consider the following factors and traits of the physically injured spouse before an accident:

 - Acts of affection, love and sexual intercourse

 However, a monetary judgment will not include financial losses such as wages the injured or deceased person may have contributed, medical expenses, personal services such as home nursing care, domestic household assistance and so on.

 In Louisiana, there are four elements a spouse needs to prove in a loss of consortium lawsuit:

 - The spouse was injured by another person or entity negligent, reckless or intentional misconduct.